XSecurity/XSecurity/README.md

 This readme is mainly for the plug-in itself.
 If you want to contribute and build the checkers, it is best to see the designated [README](https://github.com/XSecurity/XSecurity/tree/master/checker) first **before cloning this repostory**.

-Support Xcode Versions:
+Supported Xcode Versions:
 6.1, 5.1.1, 5.1, 5.0.x 4.6.x

-Support OS X Versions:
+Supported OS X Versions:
 Mavericks (10.9) , Mountain Lion (10.8)